Most of the time when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 But it is wise to do this separately to have a better structure and also for your internal deal analysis or performance tracking.

-So which fields will be needed?
+So which fields will you need?

 - Property listing (will be a relationship field to the property listing app/template)

 - Buyer (another relationship field to the contacts app/template)

 - Showing date

 - Deal stage (e.g., Contacted, Listing viewed, Interested, Not interested – Deal lost, Negotiating, No agreement reached – Deal lost, Closed – sales agreement signed

 - Highest bit from buyer